sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 ### Scenario: Explicit LPM - Basic VNET

-Customers configure their routing tables.
+Customers configure routing tables based upon their requirements.
 This example shows a single VNET with **direct traffic** between VMs using mappings.
-For example a specific IP address transits a VNET based upon LPM, hits a lookup in the mapping table, which holds an entry mapping to 10.1.3.5 to a specific PA and proceeds with encap.
+For example a specific IP address transits a VNET based upon LPM, matches a lookup in the mapping table, which holds an entry mapping to 10.1.3.5 to a specific PA and proceeds with encap.

 Customer VNET A: 10.1.0.0/16